sahin/status-page/README.md

 Service status page of over 350+ cloud services.

-Built super mininal.
+Super mininal.
 Status in json in github.
 Workers are built with serverless structure in mind with Amazon Lambda.

 Supported services which uses StatusPage.io for now and Upcoming Status.io.

+Why?
+My first node project from many years of year, I thought it will be very interesting to use github like a db and built a repo for all the popular services' statuses.
+I will also commit the parser codes too.

 [![Acquia](https://img.shields.io/badge/Acquia-Operational-green.svg)](https://status.acquia.com)